Robert Holloway: Senior cricket

 The following season Holloway played in all five of Otago's Plunket Shield matches, opening the batting in each match and scoring a total of 160 runs.
 He made 27 runs in the team's first match of the season but was run out "in a disastrous way" just as he was "getting on top of the bowling".
 In the second match of the 1962–63 season he carried his bat for 61 not out in a total of 122 against Central Districts, becoming the third Otago player to do so.
 (Note: As of 2016, Holloway was one of seven batsmen to carry their bat playing for Otago.)
 This innings was his first half-century and remained his highest first-class score.
 He batted "very solidly" according to The Press, and was one of only two Otago batsmen to reach double-figures in their first innings.

 Otago did not win a match in 1962–63, (Note: In the four seasons Holloway played first-class cricket Otago did not win a match in the Plunket Shield.
-He played in 14 of the side's 20 matches during that period.) but The Press considered that if their younger players, including Holloway, who it described as "a sturdy opening bat", continued to develop that they were likely to improve with time.
-Holloway was selected to play against the touring MCC side, (Note: The MCC side was the English Test match team.
+He played in 14 of the team's 20 matches during that period.) but The Press considered that if their younger players, including Holloway, who it described as "a sturdy opening bat", continued to develop that they were likely to improve with time.
+Holloway was selected to play against the touring MCC team, (Note: The MCC team was the English Test match team.
 During the period in which Holloway played, England toured under the MCC name and played as MCC in all matches other than Test matches.
-The touring side played three Test matches in New Zealand on a tour which also saw them visit Australia to play an Ashes series ahead of the New Zealand leg of the tour.) featuring in an Otago Invitational XI in March 1963.
-(Note: The match was the only non-Test match the touring side played in New Zealand.
-Otago included two players from Northern Districts and two from Canterbury to strengthen the side for the match.)
+The touring team played three Test matches in New Zealand on a tour which also saw them visit Australia to play an Ashes series ahead of the New Zealand leg of the tour.) featuring in an Otago Invitational XI in March 1963.
+(Note: The match was the only non-Test match the touring team played in New Zealand.
+Otago included two players from Northern Districts and two from Canterbury to strengthen the team for the match.)
 Opening once more, he scored just five runs in the match.